Confidence isn’t something you suddenly wake up with one day.

 Growing up, I struggled with self-confidence and self-worth.

-“When was the last time you went to the gym?”
+When I was 11 years old, my dad asked me, “When was the last time you went to the gym?”

-I became determined to “win” affection.
+I became determined to prove my value.

-To earn love through achievement.
+To earn approval.

 When Health Became About More Than Approval

-But after college, that community faded.
+But after college, that community disappeared.

-The accountability disappeared.
+The accountability faded.

+A few years later, I started lifting with my fiancé.
 I enjoyed it, but something was still missing.

 I didn’t just want workouts.